yeofrancis/linux-mini-projects/README.md

 # linux-mini-projects
-Advance my Linux skills when I am already comfortable with the basics with mini projects
+Advance my Linux skills with these mini projects after I am comfortable with the basics.